Cracking (chemistry): Hydrocracking

-The products of this process are saturated hydrocarbons; depending on the reaction conditions (temperature, pressure, catalyst activity) these products range from ethane, LPG to heavier hydrocarbons consisting mostly of isoparaffins.
+The products of this process are saturated hydrocarbons; depending on the reaction conditions (temperature, pressure, catalyst activity) these products range from ethane and LPG to heavier hydrocarbons consisting mostly of isoparaffins.
 Hydrocracking is normally facilitated by a bifunctional catalyst that is capable of rearranging and breaking hydrocarbon chains as well as adding hydrogen to aromatics and olefins to produce naphthenes and alkanes.

 The major products from hydrocracking are jet fuel and diesel, but low sulphur naphtha fractions and LPG are also produced.
-All these products have a very low content of sulfur and other contaminants.
+All these products have a very low content of sulfur and other contaminants with a goal of reducing the gasoil and naphtha range material to 10 PPM sulfur or lower.
 It is very common in Europe and Asia because those regions have high demand for diesel and kerosene.
 In the US, fluid catalytic cracking is more common because the demand for gasoline is higher.